CrowdStrike/Cloud-AWS/Falcon-Integration-Gateway/terraform/README.md

 build scripts and allowing for quick customization.

 Each folder is encapsulated and can be executed as a stand-alone Terraform deployment, deploying just the elements described within that folder.
-The __*[full](full)*__ contains a complete deployment, allowing the entire FIG solution to be deployed within 10 minutes using a single Terraform statement.
+The __*[full](full)*__ folder contains a complete deployment, allowing the entire FIG solution to be deployed within 10 minutes using a single Terraform statement.

 ## Components
 + `ec2` - FIG [EC2 instance deployment](ec2)